The Athlete Vulnerability Issue

 We consider athletes to be amongst the most financially vulnerable persons of our times and the statistics globally support this claim.
 There are various factors contributing to the financial vulnerability of athletes:

-• Athletes’ earnings are extremely volatile.
-Most of the times their salaries are not fully guaranteed and, in addition, poor performance, injury, on and off field behavior can adversely affect their earnings capacity.
+· Athletes’ earnings are extremely volatile.
+Most of the times their salaries are not fully guaranteed and, in addition, poor performance, injury, on and off field behavior can adversely affect their earning capacity.

 How athletes do financially after retirement has been a matter of extensive research.
 The statistics are compelling and the magnitude of the problem is obvious.

-• Despite the exorbitant professional athlete salaries, within 5 years past their retirement, 60% of former NBA players have gone bankrupt or are under financial distress.
+· Despite the high professional athlete salaries, within 5 years past their retirement, 60% of former NBA players have gone bankrupt or are under financial distress.

 Reasons behind Athletes’ financial failure

 The statistics show that the financial vulnerability of athletes is a global problem.
 We have identified a number of reasons behind the financial failure of most athletes.